Land-For-Job Case: Delhi Court Extends Interim Bail Of Bizman Amit Katyal

-(MENAFN- IANS) New Delhi, March 5 (IANS) A Delhi court on Tuesday extended till March 12 interim bail of Amit Katyal, an alleged close associate of former Union minister Lalu Prasad's family, who has also been named along with some companies in the charge sheet filed in the land-for-job scam case.
+(MENAFN- IANS) New Delhi, March 12 (IANS) A Delhi court on Tuesday extended till March 22 the interim bail of Amit Katyal, an alleged close associate of former Union minister Lalu Prasad's family, who has also been named along with some companies in the charge sheet filed in the land-for-job scam case.

-Promoter of AK Infosystems, Katyal who was arrested in November last year by the central probe agency, was granted four-week interim bail on medical grounds on February 5.
+Promoter of AK Infosystems, Katyal who was arrested in November last year by the central probe agency, was granted a seven-day interim bail on medical grounds on March 5.

-The Enforcement Directorate (ED) has challenged the order before the Delhi High Court, which has reserved its order.
+The Enforcement Directorate (ED) has challenged the order before the Delhi High Court, which has reserved its order, seeking cancellation of the four-week interim bail previously granted on February 5.

+On Katyal seeking further extension of his interim bail, a reply has been filed by the ED on his application.

+Senior advocate Vikas Pahwa appearing for Katyal submitted that the ED has followed an improper and illegal process in filing the purported“independent opinion” and statements of doctors from certain private hospitals under Section 50 of the Prevention of Money Laundering Act (PMLA) along with the reply.

 The judge had also asked the accused to furnish a personal bond of Rs 2 lakh and two sureties of the like amount.

-The Central Bureau of Investigation (CBI) on January 30 had informed the court that it will file a supplementary charge sheet within a month in connection with the alleged land-for-job scam.

-Before Judge Gogne, the agency had assured that the final report would be submitted by the end of February.

-Meanwhile, Katyal has been alleged of acquiring several lands from aspirants on behalf of the Rashtriya Janata Dal (RJD) Chief and former Railways Minister Lalu Prasad Yadav.
+Meanwhile, Katyal has been accused of acquiring land from aspirants on behalf of the Rashtriya Janata Dal (RJD) Chief and former Railway Minister Lalu Prasad Yadav.

 He was first detained and later arrested by the financial probe agency on November 11 under the provisions of the Prevention of Money Laundering Act (PMLA).

-Katyal's premises in upscale south Delhi's New Friends Colony was declared as an office of AK Infosystems but was allegedly being used by RJD leader Tejashwi Yadav as residential premises.
+Katyal's premises in upscale south Delhi's New Friends Colony were declared as an office of AK Infosystems but were allegedly being used by RJD leader Tejashwi Yadav as residential premises.

 Justice Swarana Kanta Sharma had dismissed Katyal's plea.